Defining B2B Marketing Channels & Strategies—How To Sell...

 To appeal to a wide range of buyers and to further optimize the path to checkout, your wholesale ecommerce site should accept common B2B payment types such as credit cards, ACH transactions, wire transfers, and digital wallets.
 You may also consider offering buy now pay later solutions for added flexibility.
 Finally, B2B quoting software makes it easy for customers to purchase from your wholesale site.

 If you think mobile commerce is only for consumers, think again.
-A study from Frost & Sullivan found that 91% of B2B buyer searches were completed on a mobile device, and that a quarter of B2B buyers bought their end product on a mobile device.
+A study from Frost & Sullivan found that 91% of B2B buyer searches were completed on a mobile device, and that a quarter of B2B wholesale ecommerce buyers bought their end product on a mobile device.

 Your wholesale ecommerce website should provide easy mobile access to your product catalog and customer order histories, allowing your buyers to purchase and reorder no matter where they are.
 To accomplish this, focus on optimizing your website for responsiveness across multiple devices.